dmarmor/epichrome/README.md

 <h1><img src="https://github.com/dmarmor/epichrome/raw/master/images/readme/epichrome_icon.png" width="64" height="64" alt="Epichrome icon" /> Epichrome <span id="epiversion">2.4.5</span></h1>

+## IMPORTANT NOTE

+I'm sad to announce I'm ending development of Epichrome.

+After more than five years of development, I no longer have time to do the major work that will be needed to keep Epichrome working with coming changes to macOS and the Chrome extension ecosystem.

+I will continue doing updates to stay current with the Brave browser engine until the end of 2021.
+If you rely on Epichrome for your workflow, you should begin looking for an alternative as soon as possible to minimize disruption.
+There are many options out there, each with their own pros and cons, including [Chromeless](https://chromeless.app/ "Chromeless"), [WebCatalog](https://webcatalog.app/ "WebCatalog"), [Flotato](https://www.flotato.com/ "Flotato"), [Unite](https://www.bzgapps.com/unite "Unite"), and [Coherence](https://www.bzgapps.com/coherence "Coherence").

 ## Overview

 Epichrome lets you create web-based Mac applications compatible with the full range of extensions available in the Chrome Web Store.
 It includes an extension to route links to your default browser.